Cambridge Military Library

-Cambridge Military Library is a public library building in Royal Artillery Park in Halifax, Nova Scotia, Canada which was created in 1886.
+Cambridge Military Library is a library building in Royal Artillery Park in Halifax, Nova Scotia, Canada which was built in 1886.
 The building was created to house the garrison library collection, which had been moved from various locations in the city since its creation in 1817.
-It is the oldest library collection in Atlantic Canada.
-(When the library was established, there were still no bookstores in the region.)
+It is the oldest non-university public library collection in Canada.
+(When the library was established, there were still no bookstores in the Atlantic region.)
 This building was the social and literary centre of military Halifax.
 In 1902, the officers of the garrison requested the library be named after the Prince George, Duke of Cambridge.

 History

 Along with Dalhousie College, Lord Dalhousie established the book collection with the Castine Fund, established from the fortune taken from New Ireland (Maine) during the War of 1812.
-Dalhousie housed the collection in a building adjacent to the Glacis Barracks.
-It was later moved to Water Street before being re-established in its current location.
+Dalhousie housed the collection in "The Seedsman's House" on Spring Garden Road, and it was later moved to building in the Glacis Barracks, on the north side of the Halifax citadel.
+It was later moved to a building on Water Street before being established in its current location.

 The original membership of the library in 1818 included: